What Are The Basics of SEO?

 You can.
 And there’s no reason why you shouldn’t invest some of your advertising budget in premium listings as there are a lot of people who go to these listings first.

 But, there are also a lot of people who will scroll straight past the ads and sponsored links to the organic listings.
-The reason being, that the companies at the top of the organic lists are generally there because their content, product or service is the most relevant for that search term.
+The reason is that the companies at the top of the organic lists are generally there because their content, product or service is the most relevant for that search term.
 Plus, they normally hold the highest authority on the internet for what they do.

 Organic SEO is the main driver of trackable web traffic (53% vs. paid’s 27%) so you’d be a fool to ignore its importance for your business.